The affine Springer fiber-sheaf correspondence: Affine Springer fibers

 However, the nilpotent elements seem more mysterious from our point of view.
 It is clear e.g. by the convergence of the corresponding orbital integrals that the centralizers of nilpotent elements are quite large.
 In the case where $\gamma$ is nilpotent, it is not even known if there is a Levi factor of the centralizer.
-It does make sense to ignore the centralizer (or at most use compact subgroups thereof) and use finite-dimensional approximation to study the Borel-Moore homology of $\Sp_\gamma$ even in the nilpotent cases. \end{remark}
+It does make sense to ignore the centralizer (or at most use some compact subgroups thereof) and use finite-dimensional approximation to study the Borel-Moore homology of $\Sp_\gamma$ even in the nilpotent cases, as is done e.g. by Sommers in \cite{Sommers}. \end{remark}